What does the term ‘thresholds’ refer to?

 Not everyone agrees with the idea that allergen thresholds should be used to limit the use of precautionary labelling.

 Calls to our helpline suggest that the main argument against is based on the perception that extremely small amounts of a food allergen can kill.
-Although, in our view, this perception may be largely founded on scare stories and extreme cases, small amounts of an allergen can trigger symptoms in people who are highly allergic.
+Although, this perception may be founded on scare stories and extreme cases, small amounts of an allergen can trigger symptoms in individuals who are highly allergic.
 Any symptom, however minor, can provoke anxiety, with the worry that it could progress to something more serious.

 Furthermore, an allergic person’s own threshold can vary from day to day.
-How much they react to at any given time may depend on factors such as their general state of health, how well their asthma is controlled, whether they have been exercising hard or drinking alcohol, and other factors.
-Even if industry works to agreed thresholds, would these limits be misleading if a person can react to lower amounts at certain times?
+How much they react to at any given time may depend on factors such as their general state of health, how well their asthma is controlled, whether they have been exercising hard or drinking alcohol, and other factors such as sleep deprivation.
+Even if allergen thresholds are agreed, these limits could be misleading if a person can react to lower amounts at certain times.

-It is understandable that people should question whether any industry actions based on agreed thresholds will protect 100% of the allergic population all of the time, although this does not differ in principle and practice from protection against other hazards in food.
+It is understandable that you should question whether any food industry actions based on agreed thresholds will protect 100% of the allergic population all of the time, although this does not differ in principle and practice from protection against other hazards in food.

 What has the scientific work involved?